redhookmq/redhook-1/src/markup/content/_index.md

   groups:
     - question: Why should a school own its campus?
       answer: >
         Ownership provides autonomy.
-That means no constraints from the landlord or your authorizer.
-A school can control its own destiny -- plus, there will not be any surprise rental increases.
-Your monthly payments remain flat.
-In fact, when purchasing a school facility at the right time, annual facility payments can become fixed and lower than a lease with payments that inevitably rise.
+This means no constraints from the landlord or your authorizer.
+A school can control its own destiny -- plus, there will not be any further rental increases.
+Further, depending on the cost of your acquisition financing, your annual acquisition financing repayment may be materially lower than your lease payments.
     - question: Why should I team up with Red Hook?
       answer: >
         Red Hook specializes in evaluating school campus development.
 We analyze risk --  including political, landuse and community support -- when trying to obtain permits to allow a school building on a property.
 We have an excellent track record of getting projects to the finish line and we are so confident that we guarantee it: if Red Hook does not get final approval for charter school use, a school can walk away from the project with no money out of pocket.
 We provide 100% of the financing -- the school does not pay anything until the property is move-in ready.
 We pride ourselves in understanding that each school is unique and has different needs; we make sure these needs are met through the design of the building.
     - question: Why is Red Hook qualified?
       answer: >
-        Red Hook is led by Craig Underwood and David Hyun.
-Craig has decades of experience working on municipal bond deals, specifically with charter schools.
-He knows the ins and outs of financing a project and knows how to make facility ownership affordable for schools.
-David has a school’s best interests in mind because he was an operator himself.
+        Red Hook is led by David Hyun and Craig Underwood.
+David always has a school’s best interests in mind because he was an operator himself.
 He led the Alliance College-Ready Public School as its CFO/COO.
 He drove in-house development projects as the organization expanded campuses all while creating strong reserve funds.
+Craig has decades of experience working in the capital markets,, specifically with charter schools.
+He knows the ins and outs of financing a project and knows how to make facility ownership affordable for schools.
 Together, the financing and development teams of Red Hook are a one-stop shop.
-    - question: How does Red Hook help schools own its facility?
+    - question: How does Red Hook help a school own its facility?
       answer: >
         Red Hook offers a Lease to Own model.
 The model helps schools with limited enrollment (often due to space constraints); schools that have not received their renewal yet; and schools that have less-than-ideal cash reserves.
 It also helps schools avoid taking the risk of pre-development expenses to secure approval to build their campus.
 That risk includes costly out-of-pocket spending, a significant time investment, as well as the potential failure to gain approval.
 Overall, the Lease to Own model helps to create an affordable and responsible path to facility ownership.
     - question: Why do I need to lease from Red Hook?
 Why can’t I own my facility from the beginning?
       answer: >
-        Charter schools with great credit (think great FICO score), can access the tax exempt market immediately.
-Schools who are younger might not be as credit worthy, and thus have a harder time accessing the tax exempt market.
+        Charter schools with strong credit (think great FICO score) can directly access a variety of permanent financing options.
+Schools who are younger might not have the necessary longevity to be viewed as credit worthy, and thus likely will have a greater difficulty accessing traditional financing.
 Credit worthiness normally includes a solid history of financials, enrollment, and academics to gain favorable financing (think low interest rate).

-        If a school decides to finance a project themselves through municipal bonds or new market tax credits, the school will be liable for pre-development costs.
-If a school is not successful in obtaining the approval to proceed with the project, the school will have spent $200-800,000 of reserves with nothing to show for it.
-Red Hook takes this risk for the school with no financial commitment from the school if Red Hook fails to receive the approval.
+        If a school decides to directly finance a project themselves through traditional means like philanthropy, new market tax credits, traditional bank loans or municipal bonds, the school will be liable for pre-development costs.
+If a school is unsuccessful in obtaining the approval to proceed with the project, the school will have spent $200,000-$800,000 of its valuable reserves with nothing to show for it.
+Red Hook takes this risk for the school with no financial commitment from the school if Red Hook fails to receive the necessary approvals.
     - question: When does my school start to pay Red Hook?
       answer: >
         A school pays nothing until keys are delivered to the property and the school can move in.
-Then, the school makes payments to Red Hook in the form of lease payments until the school owns the property, free and clear.
+Then, the school makes payments to Red Hook in the form of lease payments until the school acquires the property from Red Hook.
     - question: What kind of financing do I use to buy the facility from Red Hook?
       answer: >
-        Red Hook clients can use any source of financing, including tax-exempt municipal bond financing, traditional bank loans and/or Community Development Financial Institutions (CDFI’s).
-Municipal bond financing is typically the most economical option for a charter school.
+        Red Hook clients have access to a number of financing options, including traditional bank debt, philanthropic funding,  Community Development Financial Institutions (CDFI’s), and the municipal bond market.

-        Most charter schools qualify for tax exempt financing.
-Think of tax exempt municipal bonds as a way to borrow from a group of investors, rather than a bank.
-The “loan” acts similar to owning a house; you make fixed payments over a period of time and gain equity in the real estate.
-You can learn more about “muni bonds” here
     - question: Do you have more questions?
       answer: >
         Email us , we're here to help.